vatzen/vatzen-node/README.md

 Before using the endpoint, you can familiarize yourself with our [Validations endpoint documentation](https://documentation.vatzen.com/api/validate-vat-number).

-All the rates function are available inside `VatZen` objec inside `validations` parameter.
+All the rates function are available inside `VatZen` object inside `validations` parameter.
 For example `vatzen.validations.validate`.

 ### Validation TypeScript Entity